AlucardSanin/mathMagicians/README.md

 - **Webpack:** Bundler form JavaScript files for usage in a browser.
 - **REACT JS:** JS library used for the basic structure.

-## Live Demo :arrow_forward:

-Link will be displayed here soon...

 ## Set Up Guide :page_facing_up:

 1. Use the following link for "$ git clone" the [repo](https://github.com/AlucardSanin/mathMagicians) and cd mathMagicians